tomohxx/necessary-and-unnecessary-tiles/README.md

-# Necessary and Unnecessary Tiles Calculator
+# Necessary and Unnecessary Tiles
 A tool for calculating necesaary tiles and unnecessary tiles for winning hands in Japanese mahjong.

 [Read this in Japanese (日本語).](README.ja.md)